-- SKU codes are assigned internally, and are used for internal tracking purposes only vs UPC codes, which are assigned externally by a nonprofit, and are used for external tracking by retailers and distrubutors at the point-of-sale.
+- SKU codes are assigned internally and are used for internal tracking purposes only.
+UPC codes, which are assigned externally by a nonprofit, are used for external tracking by retailers and distributors at the point-of-sale.

-- There is no standardized practice for creating SKUs, while the practice of creating UPCs is standardized.
+- Creating SKUs does not have a standardized practice.
+But, the practice of creating UPCs is standardized.

-- The same product from a different seller will likely have a different SKU vs UPC codes, which will have the same code regardless of the seller.
+- The same product from a different seller will likely have a different SKU.
+UPC codes will have the same code regardless of the seller.

-- SKU codes can be alpha-numeric vs UPCs, which are only numeric.
+- SKU codes can be alpha-numeric.
+UPCs are only numeric.

-- SKU codes may be interpretted by humans, while UPC codes cannot.
+- SKU codes may be interpreted by humans, while UPC codes cannot.

 Let’s say that you have a pair of Steve Madden black Terraa women’s shoes in size 6.
 Here’s SKU number example for that product:

 “Sm,” the abbreviation for the manufacturer, Steve Madden, is followed by, “terraa,” which is the name of the shoe.
 “Bk,” describes the color of the shoe, black.
 Finally, “6” is the size of the shoe.